A voice for

 It is best to seek medical advice if a cough persists for longer than 3- 4 weeks as persistent coughs can sometimes indicate a more serious health condition.

-• Into the heart of Wild Lettuce
+• Into the heart of wild lettuce

 In the understanding of western herbalism wild lettuce is moderately cooling and slightly moist.
 Put simply, moist and cooling herbs are used to treat hot, inflammatory conditions that have dry tendencies.
 These are preferred over dry cooling (e.g. raspberry leaves, plantain), or dry warming (nettle, rosemary) herbs for example; those that have more astringency which may be counterproductive in the treatment of these type of conditions (2).